ngdeveloper-projects/img-to-story-gen/README.md

 - 📷 Upload images via drag-and-drop or file picker
 - ✨ Generate creative stories based on image content
+- 🤖 **Configurable AI models** - Choose from small to medium-sized models based on your machine's capabilities
 - 💾 Download stories as text files
 - 📋 Copy stories to clipboard
 - 🎨 Beautiful, modern UI